 Non-compliance with University Officials

 Housing and Residence Life Staff are authorized to make reasonable requests of residents while performing their duties.
-All residents are obligated to comply with these requests in a respectful manner, and failure to comply may result in disciplinary action.
+All residents are obligated to comply with these requests in a respectful manner, and failure to comply will result in disciplinary action.

 Animals are not permitted in student sections of the residence halls.
 This includes pets of guests or visitors who may be present in the building for a short time.
 This policy does not apply to fish, in a tank of 20 gallons or less, or service animals.